-18.1 From the time of commencement of employment an Employee has two months in which to provide documentary evidence to the Employer detailing any other relevant service or experience not disclosed at the time of commencement.
-This evidence, in the absence of other documentary evidence, may take the form of a statutory declaration.

-- 18.2 Until such time as the Employee furnishes any such documentation outlined in Clause 18.1 the Employer shall pay the Employee at the level for which evidence of relevant service or experience has been provided. - 18.3 If within two months of commencing employment an Employee does provide documentary evidence of other previous relevant service or/and experience the Employer shall pay the Employee at the appropriate rate as from the date of commencement that would have been paid from that date had that documentary evidence been provided. - 18.4 If the Employee provides documentary evidence of other previous relevant service and/or experience after two months from commencement the Employer shall pay the Employee at the appropriate rate from the date the documentary evidence is received.
+- 18.1 From the time of commencement of employment an Employee has two months in which to provide documentary evidence to the Employer detailing any other relevant service or experience.
+This evidence, in the absence of other documentary evidence, may take the form of a statutory declaration. - 18.2 Until such time as the Employee furnishes any such documentation outlined in Clause 18.1 the Employer shall pay the Employee at the level for which evidence of relevant service or experience has been provided, if any, or otherwise at the lowest pay point for the applicable classification of work performed. - 18.3 If within two months of commencing employment an Employee does provide documentary evidence of other previous relevant service or/and experience the Employer shall pay the Employee at the appropriate rate as from the date of commencement that would have been paid from that date had that documentary evidence been provided. - 18.4 If the Employee provides documentary evidence of other previous relevant service and/or experience after two months from commencement the Employer shall pay the Employee at the appropriate rate from the date the documentary evidence is received.
 This rate will not be back dated to the time of commencement.